Farnsworth–Munsell 100 hue test: Illuminants

-Illuminants are unique location to location across the globe, however several types of illuminant have been standardized by the CIE.
-Illuminants types D65 and D50 are acceptable for use, however D50 illuminant is suggested for a calibrated and accurate color vision test result.
-Use of different illuminant can sway results in a significant manner due to the spectral power distribution of alternate sources and their incident effect on how displayed information is processed by the human visual system.
+To ensure a consistent illumination spectrum for the test, standard illuminants D50 and D65 are acceptable for use, with the D50 illuminant being suggested for a calibrated and accurate color vision test result.
+Use of different illuminants can sway results in a significant manner due to the spectral power distribution of alternate sources and their incident effect on how displayed information is processed by the human visual system.
 Illuminants containing varying concentrations of differing wavelength intensity light skews the representation of color on the screen in a manner that would cause the eye to mismatch color patches.
 In combination with the spatial acuity function of the human visual system, illumination plays a significant role in the color accuracy of a display.

 Screen calibration

 Standardized curves for common display gamma settings.

 Combined with ambient illumination of the scene, several other factors are also integral for testing environment standardization.
 Calculated screen gamma is a significant factor.
 As gamma changes for the display, the representation of color, contrast and saturation are affected proportional to the magnitude of the change of the gamma curve.
 CIE recommends a gamma value of 2.2 as it is the current display manufacturing standard.
 A proper, professional grade screen calibration is required in order for concretely accurate test information.
 Several companies manufacture portable display calibration tools.
-Tools such as these take into account the type of screen and the screen’s primary illumination source.
+Tools such as these take into account the type of screen and the screen's primary illumination source.

 There is no standard monitor hardware specification for the digital release of the Munsell Vision Test.
 Correct and thorough monitor calibration takes into account human visual system metamerism, a phenomenon that combines several color science elements to generate visual matching colors regardless of differences in source illumination, although it is ultimately not universally effective.